 It is our respective observations and collective conviction that America is the greatest nation in the history of mankind.
 To be sure, she is not without flaws and imperfections, but no other nation, since the dawn of the human race, has ever been designed precisely because it was believed that the value of the individual should be considered greater than the value of the collective ruling authority.
 The ideas of life, liberty, the pursuit of happiness, and individual freedom are anathema to everything every previous civilized society has ever been designed to represent.

-While it is true that dynasties and civilizations have risen and fallen, and kingdoms and empires have come and gone, it remains also true that tyrants and saviors, alike, have come into power only to be subsequently consumed by it and ultimately destroyed because of it.
+While it is true that dynasties and civilizations have risen and fallen, and kingdoms and empires have come and gone, it remains also true that tyrants and saviors, alike, have come into power or notoriety only to be subsequently consumed by it and ultimately destroyed because of it.
 And, forasmuch as Humanity may have biologically evolved over the centuries, we haven’t changed very much, in the Darwinian context, at all.

 At our core, the primal expectation of the human race, as it is with all living creatures, is pretty straightforward: we are born and we die and along the way, in the name of survival, we labor to hone and refine our skills and abilities, in harmony with our environment and available resources, such that we have adequate shelter, sufficient sustenance, and successful reproduction in order to continue the species in the name of avoiding our own extinction.